Error analysis of tau-leap simulation methods: Weak error analysis

-\begin{theorem} Let $X^V(t)$ be a Markov process with generator \eqref{eq:gen_exact_scaled} and let $\MT^V(t)$ be a process that satisfies \eqref{eq:mdpt_mart_scaled} for the operator \eqref{eq:tau_oper_scaled}.
-Then, for any two times continuously differentiable function $f$ with compact support, there exists a constant $C = C(f,T) > 0$ such that
+We now consider the weak error analysis of the midpoint method. \begin{theorem} Let $X^V(t)$ be a Markov process with generator (\ref{eq:gen_exact_scaled}) and let $\MT^V(t)$ be a process that satisfies (\ref{eq:mdpt_mart_scaled}) for the operator (\ref{eq:tau_oper_scaled}).
+Then, for any two times continuously\vadjust{\goodbreak} differentiable function $f$ with compact support, there exists a constant $C = C(f,T) > 0$ such that

 \end{theorem}